 What Can Be Expected at the Rath Yatra Festival?

 The Rath Yatra festival is the only occasion when non-Hindu devotees, who aren't allowed inside the temple, can get their glimpse of the deities.
 A mere glimpse of Lord Jagannath on the chariot, or even to touch the chariot, is considered to be very auspicious.

 The massive number of devotees that flock to the festival does pose a safety risk.
 Lives are often lost in the immense crowd, so extra care should be taken.

 Interesting Information About Lord Jagannath

 The idol of Lord Jagannath doesn't have any arms and legs.
 Do you know why?
-Apparently, it was carved out of wood by a carpenter after the Lord came to the King in a dream, and instructed him to get the idol made.
+Apparently, it was carved out of wood by a carpenter after the Lord came to the King in a dream and instructed him to get the idol made.
 If anyone saw the idol before it was finished, the work would not progress any further.
 The King became impatient and took a peek, and the idol remains incomplete.
-Some people say that Jagannath's imperfection expresses the imperfection all around us, and that it's a reminder to be kind to those who are different to us.
+Some people say that Jagannath's imperfection expresses the imperfection all around us and that it's a reminder to be kind to those who are different from us.